Appdynamics/appd-exts-commons/README.md

 This Java SDK abstracts out common extension features and makes extension development very straightforward.

 # Release Notes
-Beginning 2.0.0, all the changes to the SDK are tracked in the [CHANGELOG.md](CHANGELOG.md).
+All the changes to the SDK are tracked in the [CHANGELOG.md](CHANGELOG.md).

 # Getting Started